Last updated on June 25, 2025

 Start from Scratch | Illustration by Bayard Wu

 Starter Kits are introductory Magic products designed to give two players everything they need to start playing the game.
-Magic has had a long tradition of two-player starter products dating all the way back to 1994’s Revised Gift Box, and Starter Kits are the latest version of that product line.
+Magic has had a long tradition of two-player starter products dating all the way back to 1994โs Revised Gift Box, and Starter Kits are the latest version of that product line.
 These decks serve as a good and inexpensive way for new players to try out the hobby.
-If you’re trying to get your friends into Magic, this might be a product to consider.
+If youโre trying to get your friends into Magic, this is a good product to consider.

 The first three Starter Kits included spin-down counters, but those have been replaced by deck boxes in the latest Kits.
 This is probably a change for the better because digital life tracking has become more popular.
 New players will appreciate having a place to store their cards.
-Another new addition to the Kits starts with 2020’s release of the Magic Arena Starter Kit code for Magic Arena.
+Another addition to the Kits from the 2020โs through the Final Fantasy release of the Magic Arena Starter Kit code for Magic Arena.
 They can be redeemed by two players and give each one a copy of both decks from the Starter Kit.

 Starter Kits Decklists and Rankings